SulemanRasheed132446/base-react-router-project/TASK.md

 ## Notes

 - Use generated TypeScript types
-- Search page: client-side only (no loader)
+- Search page should be client-side only
-- Character page: SSR with loader and meta function
+- Character detail page should be server-side rendered
 - Handle errors appropriately (404s, API failures)